AkBKukU/udev-device-setup-demo/README.md

 cons.
 They will both run commands after reading a key press, but how they do it is different.

+ - Option **A** is `xinput test` which will require you to have a script to handle reading all the button presses.
+This could be used for creating unique commands for multiple devices using the same keys.
+ - Option **B** is `xbindkeys` that will need to be installed and running.
+The setup is easier, but the key presses are read from all devices.

+There could technically be an option **C** that uses `evtest` in nearly the same way as option **A** uses `xinput test`.
+That wouldn't require a GUI/X Server to be loaded.
+It would also bypass the need for the udev files.
+But the setup for that would require a bit more string manipulation than I want to get into explaining here.

 #### A. `xinput test` / non-blocking

 We can directly read changes in the key state using `xinput`.
 With that we can